Senior Managing Director

 Prior to joining TSG, Hadley was with Bain & Company where she worked in a variety of practice areas, including consumer products, retail and healthcare.
 Her experience includes business unit strategy, sales and marketing optimization and new product development.
 Hadley also worked in Bain’s private equity practice, where she conducted strategic and operational due diligence for private equity clients.
 Hadley has also served as a judge for the Ernst & Young Entrepreneur of the Year® awards.
-She is a regular guest lecturer at Stanford Business School and Vice Chairman of the Stanford Business School Trust.
+She is a regular guest lecturer at Stanford Business School and Chairman of the Stanford Business School Trust.
 Hadley graduated Phi Beta Kappa from Dartmouth College and earned an MBA from the Stanford University Graduate School of Business, where she was an Arjay Miller Scholar.

 What was the first job you had?